LONG ISLAND RAIL ROAD

 All nineteen H10s locomotives that came to the LIRR from the Pennsy were "Lines West" engines.
 They all carried high numbers on the Pennsy as did all "Lines West" engines: in the 7000-8000 range.
 The smaller tenders that some of the pre-stokered engines hauled were also "Lines West."
 (Data courtesy of Ron Zinn)

-9000 gallon Class 90P70 tender was originally built with the Pennsy I1 class decapods.
-Over a hundred of these tenders were transferred to K4 engines during the 1930's when the I1's received larger ones.
+9000 gallon Class 90P70 tenders were originally built with the Pennsy I1 class decapods.
+Over a hundred of these tenders were transferred to K4 engines during the 1920's when the I1's received larger ones.
 Virtually all K4's that ran on LI from the late thirties until the arrival of the stoker fired engines in early 1944 had these tenders.
 What is interesting is that

 Engine smokeboxes were painted with graphite paint because it is heat-resistant and the smokeboxes did not have "lagging" or insulation under the outer boiler shell.
 On the Pennsy (Long Island), until late 1942, regulations called for the smokeboxes to be painted with "front end paint".
 This was graphite paint with a small (about 1/4 lb. to a gallon) amount of aluminum pigment added.
 It gave the front end a silvery-black appearance.
 This was the way engines usually appeared after receiving class repairs at Altoona.
 Varying amounts of aluminum pigment was added to the graphite paint, which is black or so dark a gray it looks like black, depending on what facility was servicing the engines.
 It was probably at the discretion of those in charge of a particular facility.
 For example, engines serviced at Altoona usually had a flat black look to the front end but engines serviced at Philadelphia had a silver-gray appearance, or at Wilmington, a lighter silver-gray appearance.